Te whakataimau i ngā mauhanga tūmatanui

 Dedicated storage areas for archives must be protected against the external climate.

-Dedicated storage areas for archives must be protected against internal hazards e.g. piping systems, vermin or fire caused by an electrical fault.
+Dedicated storage areas for archives must be protected against internal hazards, for example, piping systems, vermin, or fire caused by an electrical fault.

 A building maintenance programme must be in place.